 Frigiliana village is located about six km north of Nerja and just over fifty km from Malaga.
 It is the most picturesque village on Costa del Sol and is exceptionally good looking white houses.

-We traveled by bus and moved our base accommodation in Malaga, for visiting (of course Malaga) Frigiliana, Nerja, Granada and Ronda.
+We traveled by bus and moved our base accommodation in Malaga, for visiting (of course Malaga) Frigiliana, Nerja, Granada, and Ronda.

-The most known tourist attraction is the Alhambra, which was a Nasrid palace city and is also called by Unesco – a world heritage site, well deserved though.
+The most known tourist attraction is the Alhambra, which was a Nasrid palace city and is also called by Unesco – a world heritage site, well deserved, though.
 This was the main reason we went there to visit Granada.

-Climbing the hill for the Alcazaba or going to the old historic center of Malaga, visiting museums or cathedrals, simply enjoying the restaurants or night life – you have no chance to get bored in there.
+Climbing the hill for the Alcazaba or going to the old historic center of Malaga, visiting museums or cathedrals, simply enjoying the restaurants or nightlife – you have no chance to get bored in there.

 There are lots of parks and gardens, and the vegetation was amazing – despite the fact we’ve been there in October.

-Here are some pictures in the city:
+Here are some pictures of the city:

 Ronda was the last city we’ve visited on this trip to Spain, better said – to Andalusia.
 The rest of the time (about two days) we enjoyed the city life in Malaga.
 I have this thing … when I go to visit a country, I love to take my time in the end to relax, eat good and taste (for many times – to be sure) the local beer 🙂